+There are also more general Key West food themed walking tours.
 If you are looking to sample lots of local seafood dishes you might consider this seafood lovers food tour.
-Or for those who want some seafood but also want other local specialties, consider this food tour and this popular small group food tour.
+Or for those who want some seafood but also want other local specialties, consider this food tour or this popular small group food tour.

 Attend the Hemingway Days Festival

 If you really love Hemingway, you’ll want to book your trip to coincide with the annual Hemingway Days festival that is held each year in Key West.
 The festival coincides with the author’s birth (July 21st) and includes several days of Hemingway related events.